-‘Big Brother 18’ James Huling Sets The Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex And Drug Abuse
+‘Big Brother 18’ Star James Huling Sets Record Straight: ‘BB18’ Alum Accused Of Bullying His Ex, Drug Abuse

 — gιяℓ ѕмєg #bbcan5 (@girlsmeg) May 1, 2017

-The book obviously isn’t real –it is text messages between his ex-girlfriend and the man she cheated with while they were together.
+The book obviously isn’t real — it actually contains text messages between his ex-girlfriend and the man she cheated with while they were together.

 Huling defended himself against the allegation that he “stole” information from Negrotti’s phone.
 He said that isn’t true because he knew her password and his fingerprint was stored on her phone.